matz01/microsoft-listing-groups/README.md

 - For each group returned by the API, it stores a JSON file in a local directory structured as follows:
 ```/MSGraph/Groups/{group name}.json```
 - Output the location and count of the stored groups to the console.
+- The application displays paginated results.
+The number of results depends on the value passed to the **listGroups** method (0 for disabling pagination)

 ## Prerequisites:
 - Node >= v20.10.0